Lodge a civil claim at court

 How to complete this form

-To complete this form you need to provide a short description of the facts of the claim (known as a statement of claim).
+To complete this form you need to provide a short description of what you are claiming (known as the claim) and the facts of the claim (known as a statement of claim).

 Your statement of claim should include: